 The proposed rule changes would add new notification and reporting requirements for UST contractors.
-The fiscal and economic impacts would be in increased UST Service Provider staff time to perform those actions.
+The fiscal and economic impact would be increased time for UST Service Provider to perform those actions.
 These increased staff costs would be passed along, wholly or in part, to the UST owners and operators contracting for UST services.